 Knowing Your Rights Under North Carolina Law

-In North Carolina, the law can hold dog owners responsible for bites and attacks if the dog was known to be dangerous or if local leash laws were ignored.
-This includes situations where a dog escaped a yard or wasn’t properly restrained in public.
-Even if the dog has no previous record, certain aggressive behaviors may still trigger liability depending on the details of the attack.
+In North Carolina, the law may hold dog owners responsible for bites and attacks under certain conditions.
+This can include situations where a dog was known to be dangerous or when local leash requirements were not followed.
+It may also apply if a dog escaped from a yard or was not properly restrained in a public setting.
+Even without a prior history, certain aggressive behaviors and the specific details of an incident can still influence how responsibility is evaluated.

 Get Trusted Legal Help After a Dog Bite in Charlotte